-Time cards are required to be received by the Central Office the 15th and 31st of each month.
-Support staff employees are paid on the 22nd day of each month with the exception of when a payday falls during a scheduled holiday or school recess.
-Direct deposit of payroll checks with an email notification of payroll stub is required.
+Professional employees are paid on the 22nd of each month with the exception of when a payday falls during a scheduled holiday or school recess.
+Direct deposit of payroll checks is required.

-Payroll deduction for professional membership dues (LEO, MSTA, MNEA, etc.) will be withheld if an employee gives written authorization through the association for such withholding.
+Payroll deduction for professional membership dues (CTA, MSTA, MNEA, etc.) will be withheld if a teacher gives written authorization through the association for such withholding.